Brief psychotic disorder

 Toggle: English / Spanish

-is a sudden, short-term display of psychotic behavior, such as or delusions, that occurs with a stressful event.
+Brief psychotic disorder is a sudden, short-term display of psychotic behavior, such as hallucinations or delusions, which occurs with a stressful event.

 This condition most often affects people in their 20s, 30s, and 40s.
-People who have personality disorders are at greater risk for having a brief reactive psychosis.
+Those who have personality disorders are at high risk of having a brief reactive psychosis.

-Symptoms of brief reactive psychosis may include the following:
+Symptoms of brief psychotic disorder may include the following:

 - False ideas about what is taking place (delusions)